hfkltc/BreastTMT10plex/README.md

 This readme.md explains how all of the scripts work and how they are connected.

-The dataset includes the following folder and files:
+The dataset includes the following folders and files:
-- Phospho (STY)Sites.txt
 - README.md
 - SILAC_Analysis_Functions.R
-- ms2ProteinGroup.R
 - phenotypicinfo.csv
+- ms2ProteinGroup
+- ms2pSTY
-- proteinGroups.txt
+- ms2pIP

+SILAC_Analysis_Functions.R includes customrized functions ms2ProteinGroup includes input files and R codes to analyze proteinGroup data acquired using QE-HF ms2pSTY includes input files and R codes to analyze TiO2-enriched phosphopeptide data using QE-HF ms2pYIP includes input files and R codes to analyze pY-IP-enriched phosphopeptide data using QE-HF